-We are pleased to confirm our understanding of the services we are to provide to the San Diego Metropolitan Transit System ("MTS") for the year ending June 30, 2017.
+We are pleased to confirm our understanding of the services we are to provide to the San Diego Metropolitan Transit System ("MTS") for the year ending June 30, 2020.
 The Firm's services are provided pursuant to MTS Contract No. G1513.0-13 ("Contract").
 Nothing in this engagement letter is intended to modify or amend the terms and conditions set forth in the Contract.
 In the event a conflict arises between this letter and the Contract, the terms in the Contract shall prevail.

-Fiscal Year 2017 Audit Assignment
+Fiscal Year 2020 Audit Engagement

-We will audit the financial statements of the business-type activities which collectively comprise the basic financial statements of MTS as of and for the year ending June 30, 2017.
+We will audit the financial statements of the business-type activities, the aggregate remaining fund information, including the notes to the basic financial statements, which collectively comprise the basic financial statements of MTS as of and for the year ending June 30, 2020.

-Accounting standards generally accepted in the United States of America provide for certain Required Supplementary Information (RSI), such as Management's Discussion and Analysis (MD&A), to supplement the MTS' basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board (GASB) who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting standards generally accepted in the United States of America provide for certain Required Supplementary Information ("RSI"), such as Management's Discussion and Analysis ("MD&A"), to supplement the MTS'S basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board ("GASB") who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 As part of our engagement, we will apply certain limited procedures to the MTS's RSI in accordance with auditing standards generally accepted in the United States of America.
 These limited procedures will consist of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We will not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.
 The following RSI is required by generally accepted accounting principles and will be subjected to certain limited procedures, but will not be audited:

-- 1) Management's Discussion and Analysis - 2) Schedule of Funding Progress Other Post Employment Benefits - 3) GASB Statement No. 68 Required Schedules: - a) Schedule of Proportionate Share of the Net Pension Liability - b) Schedule of Changes in Net Pension Liability - c) Schedule of Contributions
+- 1) Management's Discussion and Analysis - 2) GASB Statement No. 75 Required Schedules: - a) Schedule of Changes in Total OPEB Liability and Related Ratios - 3) GASB Statement No. 68 Required Schedules: - a) Schedule of Proportionate Share of the Net Pension Liability - b) Schedule of Changes in Net Pension Liability - c) Schedule of Contributions